-- Facilitating the development of those skills within their own classroom, through formative practice and assessment. - Modelling good practice within their own work. - Highlighting and providing examples of academic misconduct (see below) and how these can be avoided. - Working collaboratively with the librarian and other teachers to ensure the academic integrity standard is being followed throughout the school. - Carefully assessing each piece of student work and being alert for any potential changes. - Providing formative feedback on skills development throughout the learning process. - Bringing any issues of suspected academic misconduct to the attention of the Principal and or IB Diploma Programme Coordinator.
+- Clarifying the meaning of academic integrity. - Teaching within their subject what academic integrity is, its importance and the supporting skills required by students to avoid academic misconduct.
+(See below) - Promoting and encouraging Grade level research, reference and citation agreements. - Facilitating the development of those skills within their own classroom, through formative practice and assessment. - Modeling good practice within their own work. - Highlighting and providing examples of academic misconduct (see below) and how these can be avoided. - Working collaboratively with the librarian and other teachers to ensure the academic integrity standard is being followed throughout the school. - Carefully assessing each piece of student work and being alert for any potential changes. - Providing formative feedback on skills development throughout the learning process. - Bringing any issues of suspected academic misconduct to the attention of the Principal and or IB Diploma Programme Coordinator.